Lasith1234/Linked_List_Pthreads/README.md

 ## Linked List Implementation Using Pthreads

-To compile the program, run the following command from the directory where the files are located `gcc -o main  main.c operations.c -lpthread -lm`
+To compile the program, run the following command from the directory where the files are located.
+`gcc -o main  main.c operations.c -lpthread -lm`

-To execute the compiled program run the following command **(Provide an integer as the THREAD_COUNT)**
+To execute the compiled program run the following command.
+**(Provide an integer as the THREAD_COUNT)**
 `./main THREAD_COUNT`